 She’s found that having a personal trainer pushes her further than she’d go by herself.
 “With [his] experience, knowledge and certifications, Trey uses my restrictions and my strengths to move forward toward the better person I can be.”

-Personal training is available at all 15 YMCA locations across Middle Tennessee.
-Sessions are offered in 30- and 60-minute increments at different times of day, every day of the week.
+Personal training is available at all 14 YMCA locations across Middle Tennessee.
+Sessions are offered in 30- and 60-minute increments at different times of day throughout the week.

-The Y also offers 2-on-1 and small group training, so you can find a session that fits perfectly with your schedule and style.
+You can find a session that fits perfectly with your schedule and style!

 Making clients feel valued